binary-com/deriv-api-docs/docs/languages/javascript/get-country-list/index.md

 }
 ```

-With this call, you'll get useful information for the supported countries, such as:
+With this call, you will get useful information about support countries, such as:

 - `2-letter` code for each country
 - `Identity` service providers for each country
 - Country Tax Identifier Format (`tin_format`)
-- etc

 This can be useful to account creation forms, in which you need to ask your users to provide validated information about their identity base, depending on their country of residence.